ChadRosseau/JamF-Daemon-Quitter/README.md

 # JamF-Daemon-Quitter
-Script used to quit the JamF daemon after a mac wakes from sleep, as the daemon uses unholy amounts of CPU and wastes all your battery.

 In July 2020, I noticed my laptop battery would rapidly deteriorate for no apparent reason.
 Using Activity Monitor, I diagnosed the issue as a process running called "Jamf Daemon" - part of the software used by my school to manage student laptops, and which was using ">100%" of the CPU at any given time.
 I went to the ICT, but their only solution was updating the computer to the newest MacOS - something I wasn't prepared to do as it would cease access to 32-bit appications.